Project-Based Learning (PBL)

 Over the course of the next two years we learned how to plan for and deliver learning PBL style.
 This included some training during the summer of 2018 facilitated by Educurious.
 One of the great things that coincided with our efforts around PBL was the introduction of student devices (iPads) and our NPL (Nampa Personalized Learning) initiative, which put an iPad in the hands of every student.
 Lake Ridge was selected as one of the first schools district-wide to implement the use of these devices and to be trained in the HACK model (an innovative instruction model that aligns closely with PBL).

-Our staff continues to fine tune our work and have recently moved towards more problem-based learning activities.
-In the problem-based approach students learning is authentic and driven by a current challenge that students work to solve.
+Our staff continues to fine-tune our work and has recently moved toward more problem-based learning activities.
+In the problem-based approach student learning is authentic and driven by a current challenge that students work to solve.
 The solutions and/or new learning are then shared with stakeholders.
 This approach will prepare students for problems and careers that may not even exist yet.

 Focus schools are open to all students.
 Students who live within the school's boundaries attend focus schools as their home school.
 Students who live in another school's boundaries or who live outside of the Nampa School District are welcome to apply to attend a focus school through our district's open-enrollment process.

 To learn more about open enrollment, visit our open-enrollment page